 Corporate activism is all the rage.
 Companies need to thread carefully however.
-I recommend they consider five questions before they take on the activist mantle.
+Five questions need to be answered first before companies should consider turning corporate activists.

 There is a lot of irony in the fact that while early on in my career I counseled clients on how to manage pressure groups, today I ponder the questions that clients who are considering becoming corporate activists need to ask themselves first.